 LIHI Certificate #8 - Nisqually Project, Washington

-The Alder facility (river mile 44.2) includes a 285-foot-high concrete arch dam that impounds Alder Lake, a 7.4-mile-long storage reservoir with a maximum surface area of 3,065 acres and an operating storage capacity of 161,457 acre-feet at elevation 1,207 feet.
+The Alder facility includes a 285-foot-high concrete arch dam that impounds Alder Lake, a 7.4-mile-long storage reservoir with a maximum surface area of 3,065 acres.
 Adjacent to the main dam structure is a reinforced concrete spillway channel with a total discharge capacity of 80,000 cubic feet per second (cfs).
 The Alder powerhouse is located at the base of the dam.
-The powerhouse contains two generating units (FERC 1997).
+The powerhouse contains two generating units with an installed capacity of 64 MW.

-The LaGrande facility (river mile 42.7) consists of a 192-foot-high concrete gravity dam impounding LaGrande reservoir.
-The LaGrande reservoir has a surface area of 45 acres and contains 2,700 acre-feet of total storage.
+The LaGrande facility consists of a 192-foot-high concrete gravity dam impounding LaGrande reservoir, which has a surface area of 45 acres.
 The LaGrande reservoir is situated in a deep, precipitous canyon, extending a distance of 1.5 miles to the base of Alder dam.
 LaGrande Dam has a large reinforced concrete spillway with an 80,000-cfs capacity.
-The dam diverts flows into a 6,400-foot-long underground tunnel, which terminates at a steel penstock leading to a manifold structure serving five individual penstocks for each of five generating units in the LaGrande powerhouse.
-The 1.7-mile-long LaGrande bypassed reach is situated in a deep gorge between LaGrande Dam and the LaGrande powerhouse (FERC 1997).

 |LIHI Certificate No.||8|